 When businesses focus on the alleged facts, the EEOC investigation can move along faster.
 Sometimes the investigator may ask for additional information.
 Employers must articulate a viable non-discriminatory reason for the adverse action.

-If you are a Colorado employer and need help responding to an EEOC charge or help with your Colorado EEOC position statement, rebuttal process, contact our Denver employment discrimination and employer defense attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION.
+If you are a Colorado employer and need help responding to an EEOC charge or help with how to write an EEOC position statement in Colorado, the rebuttal process, contact our Denver employment discrimination and employer defense attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION.